juliangut/slim-controller/README.md

 Class route creation boilerplate, allows you to define your controller classes as services to be pulled out from container easily, extending from a base controller class.

-In your class route you can access services as you would in a function route.
+I strongly suggest you don't use this library but for rapid prototyping or certain use cases.
+If you really want to follow SOLID principles, don't use this package and either directly inject your dependencies in the controller class, use the container to create and inject dependencies or try another container such as PHP-DI with [juliangut/slim-php-di](https://github.com/juliangut/slim-php-di)

-This package is specially created for DI containers that doesn't provide auto discovery of services.
-Default Slim container based on Pimple does not.
-If you use another DI container such as [PHP-DI](https://github.com/PHP-DI/PHP-DI) you don't need this package so give it a try with [juliangut/slim-php-di](https://github.com/juliangut/slim-php-di)
+> I cannot stress this enough, this library is meant to be used with default Slim container and for certain cases only.

 ## Installation

 Best way to install is using [Composer](https://getcomposer.org/):

 ```
-php composer.phar require juliangut/slim-controller
+composer require juliangut/slim-controller
 ```

 Then require_once the autoload file: